-The fishbone diagram uses a brainstorming technique to collect the causes and come up with a kind of mind map which shows you all identified causes graphically.
-Sometimes it happens that the most obvious cause turns out to be minor and the cause thought to be a minor one was causing the issue.
-This diagram gives you an opportunity to think more thoroughly about the root cause of the problem, which leads to a robust resolution.
+The fishbone diagram uses a brainstorming technique to collect the causes and show them graphically.
+Sometimes, the most apparent cause turns out to be minor, and the one that was thought to be minor is causing the issue.
+This diagram gives you an opportunity to think thoroughly about the root cause, which leads to a healthy and long-lasting resolution.

 Categorization of Causes in a Fishbone Diagram

-In the manufacturing industry, you can categorize the factors (causes) by 6Ms:
+You can categorize the factors (causes) by the 6 Ms:

 - Measurement (Inspection)

 - Milieu (Mother Nature–Environment)

 How to Draw a Fishbone Diagram

-Identify the Effect (Problem)
+- Identify the Problem